-The offer of the Alpine mountaineering School Arco consists of the Crossing of the Brenta Dolomites from North to the South in five or three days, on the via ferrata Bocchette Brenta, with overnight stay from hut to hut.
+The offer of the Alpine mountaineering School Arco consists of the Crossing of the Brenta Dolomites from North to the South in five or three days, on the via ferratas, with overnight stay in the huts.

 We meet in Madonna di Campiglio (or in the vicinity).
 We drive to the starting point in Vallesinella (1.513 m) and here we can leave our car on the parking lot.
 From Vallesinella we climb up a steep mountain path passing Rifugio Casinei further on up to Rifugio Tuckett (2.270 m).
 As we are spending our first night here, it is comfortable for us to deposit some of our gear at the mountain lodge, things which are not necessary to be taken on our today's trip.
 After a lunch break we ascent to Bocca di Tuckett (2.648 m) over a snow slope with sometimes icy segments.
 In this case we might have to wear our crampons to facilitate the climb up.
 Once we have reached Bocca di Tuckett we turn North and partially proceed on some of the many iron ladders of via ferrata Benini (initial part of via ferrata Bocchette Alte).
 After a short break on a plateau we descend along the airy and exposed paths of the via ferrata "Sentiero Dallagiacoma" towards Rifugio Tuckett.
 We are will spend our first night here - walking time: about 6/7 hours from Vallesinella, considering breaks and slow pace (depending on the fitness of the participants and weather conditions).

 Departure from Rifugio Alimonta.

 Climbing upwards, we will cross the Vedretta (small glacier above the Rifugio Alimonta- sometimes crampons are

 necessary) and reach Bocchetta degli Armi.
 This is the starting point of the via ferrata "Bocchette

 Centrali" which is one of the most famous and popular via ferrata of the Brenta Dolomites.
 In the beginning there

 are a series of short but vertical ladders and we are crossing beautiful and comfortable ledges.
 Furthermore we are